JonPayneEA/flode/governance.md

 * `cleanER`: Data cleaning tools.

 Functionality that is out of current scope:
-* Linking to software APIs.
+* Linking directly to proprietary software APIs.
+* Anything that impacts on EULAs from existing operational products
 * Automatic model calibration.
 * Development of new model methods.
+* Alternative operational forecasting systems

 # Roles